theldoria/theldoria.github.io/source/_posts/2013-06-25-post-with-octopress.markdown

 Links can be added by using `[link text](url)`.

 ## Posting
-Ok, now, in order to post octopress provides a rake command:
+Ok, now, in order to post Octopress provides a rake command:
     $ rake new_post["title"]

 This create a new file with right naming convention and puts the filename, so it can be opened with a text editor.
 I only whished I could set an editor which is fired automatically with the new file...